fstark/macflim/README.md

-# MacFlim Player, the true Mac video player
+# MacFlim, the true Mac video player

-MacFlim is a video encoder and player for black and white vintage Macintoshes.
+MacFlim is a video encoder and player for black and white vintage Macintoshes, now in its second incarnation.

 ![MacFlim](./assets/macflim.gif)

 _The iPod introduction should have waited for MacFlim to be available_

-MacFlim brings movie playing abilities to:
+MacFlim2 brings movie playing abilities to:

 * Mac SE/30
 * Mac SE